richmahn/en_ta/checking/alignment-tool/sub-title.md

-How do I use the Alignment Tool for Validation Checking?
+How do I use the Alignment Tool in translationCore to do Alignment Checking?